ritakerkovits/recipe-page-main/README-template.md

 ### Useful resources

-- CSS pseudo-element (https://developer.mozilla.org/en-US/docs/Web/CSS/::marker) - This helped me to select and format the list marker.
+- **CSS pseudo-element** _(https://developer.mozilla.org/en-US/docs/Web/CSS/::marker)_ - This helped me to select and format the list marker.
 This website provides a lot of other helpful tools.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Flexbox solutions][https://www.example.com](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) and https://css-tricks.com/snippets/css/a-guide-to-flexbox/ - These articles supplemented and helped to enhance the responsive web design using Flexbox.

 ## Author